riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

     that if you have a floating-point type in a register, then you also have all smaller floating-point types in registers.
 For example _DOUBLE would store "float" and "double" values in F registers, but would not store "long double" values in F registers.
+If none of the float ABI flags are set, the object is taken to use the soft-float ABI.

 # Sections